You are here

 Yet why do inter-particle connections defined by interactions specifically generate an overall three-dimensional, nearly flat (under normal conditions) space?
 Classically, even without inherent 3D directions, the N(N-1)/2 interparticle distances in an N-particle system are sufficient to determine all relative coordinates for up to (N-1) dimensions!

 The mathematical physicist Wittuu has proposed a mechanism that both restricts and defines the number of spatial dimensions.
 Large-scale timespace is defined mainly by the electromagnetic interaction, since it is associated with the exchange of phantom photons of unlimited range.
 While real photons are massless, and so restricted to two spin states, phantom photons have three spin states, like any spin-1 particle with mass.
 These correspond to three inherent, independent "directions."
 Because all photons are identical, exchanging their identities cannot alter a physical system, so they must share the same three directions.
-This causes every interparticle distance defined by CLs from photon connections to be limited to vectors in a common macroscopic 3D space.
+Every interparticle distance defined by photonic CLs is thus limited to vectors in a common 3D space.

 The strong and weak interactions should establish additional spatial dimensions.
 Although there are eight gluon types, these are not truly independent, and together generate only three new dimensions.
 The three bosons of the weak force generate the same, making a total of nine spatial, or ten timespace dimensions.
 Yet the ranges of the strong and weak interactions are so tiny (~10-13 and 10-16 centurets, respectively), they mainly affect the small-scale geometry of timespace.
 Wittuu suggests that the associated dimensions are "curled up" or "attenuated," and only obvious at very small scales or high energies.